Be Brave Be Bold, Feminist Foreign Policy Working Group January 2021

 Why ‘killer robots’ are neither feminist nor ethical Open Canada Jan.
 22, 2019

 Erin Hunt (@erinlynnhunt) is the Program Manager at Mines Action Canada.
-She has been doing public education on the Ottawa Treaty banning landmines since 2003 and working in humanitarian disarmament in various capacities since 2006.
-Erin’s areas of expertise include the humanitarian impact of indiscriminate weapons, victim assistance, gender in disarmament and Canadian disarmament policy.
+She has conducted public education on the Ottawa Treaty banning landmines since 2003 and worked on humanitarian disarmament issues since 2006.
+Erin’s expertise includes the humanitarian impact of indiscriminate weapons, victim assistance, gender in disarmament and Canadian disarmament policy.
 She contributes to the work of the International Campaign to Ban Landmines, the Cluster Munition Coalition and the Campaign to Stop Killer Robots.
-She also spent two years as a senior researcher on casualties and victim assistance for the Landmine and Cluster Munition Monitor.
-Erin was a member of the civil society negotiating team during the 2017 process to negotiate the Treaty on the Prohibition of Nuclear Weapons with the Nobel Peace Laureate International Campaign to Abolish Nuclear Weapons.
+She spent two years as a senior researcher on casualties and victim assistance for the Landmine and Cluster Munition Monitor.